leibigzhen/leibigzhen.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Join <a href='https://me.sjtu.edu.cn/en/news/13468.html' target='_blank'>SEEEP PhD Summer School</a> on an exciting exchange trip to Sweden 🚲 and the Netherlands 🏙️ on the Nordic energy system transformation.
+Join <a href='https://me.sjtu.edu.cn/en/news/13468.html' target='_blank'>2024 SEEEP PhD Summer School</a> on an exciting exchange trip to Sweden 🚲 and the Netherlands 🏙️ on the Nordic energy system transformation.